laderast/hugo_website/content/post/2020-09-15-getting-learnr-tutorials-to-run-on-mybinder-org.md

 The `urlpath` is a signal to mybinder that it will need to run shiny, and you'll put the name of your tutorial folder instead of `learning_tidyselect`.
 Note the trailing slash after `learning_tidyselect`.

-So, my final URL for the `learning_tidyselect` tutorial is this:
+So, my final URL for the `learning_tidyselect` tutorial is this (click it and try it out):

 https://mybinder.org/v2/gh/laderast/tidyowl/master?urlpath=shiny/learning_tidyselect/